thiagofdso/adapta-chat/doc/architecture.md

 ### 2.2.
 API Client (`src/generators/adapta/client.py`)
 - **Purpose:** Handles all communication with the Adapta.one API.
 - **Details:** An asynchronous client built on `httpx`.
-It manages authentication, session tokens, and provides core methods for calling the AI models.
+It manages authentication, session tokens, file uploads, and provides core methods for calling the AI models.
 It is designed to be resilient, handling event loop issues when used with Streamlit.

 ### 2.3.
 Generator Abstraction (`src/generators/`)
 - **Purpose:** To provide a consistent interface for different AI models.
-- **Details:** Supports an expanded list of models including Gemini, Claude, GPT, Claude Opus, Deepseek, Grok-4, GPT-OSS, Deepseek-R1, O3, and O4-Mini.
+- **Details:** Supports an expanded list of models including Claude Opus, Gemini, Claude, GPT, Deepseek, Grok-4, GPT-OSS, Deepseek-R1, O3, and O4-Mini.
 - **`base.py`:** Defines the `BaseContentGenerator` abstract class.
 This class enforces a contract that all specific generator implementations must follow (e.g., must have a `call_model_with_messages` method).
-- **`*_generator.py` files:** These are concrete implementations (`GeminiGenerator`, `ClaudeGenerator`, `GPTGenerator`, `ClaudeOpusGenerator`, `DeepseekGenerator`, `Grok4Generator`, `GptOssGenerator`, `DeepseekR1Generator`, `GptO3Generator`, `GptO4MiniGenerator`).
+- **`*_generator.py` files:** These are concrete implementations (`ClaudeOpusGenerator`, `GeminiGenerator`, `ClaudeGenerator`, `GPTGenerator`, `DeepseekGenerator`, `Grok4Generator`, `GptOssGenerator`, `DeepseekR1Generator`, `GptO3Generator`, `GptO4MiniGenerator`).
 They inherit from `BaseContentGenerator` and use the `AdaptaClient` to perform their tasks.
 This design makes it easy to add new AI models in the future.

 ### 2.4.
 User Interfaces (`src/app_*.py`)
 - **Purpose:** To provide interactive web interfaces for the user.